TurnBasedTacticsGame/CodeName.EventEngine/README.md

 - State + Const Event = State
   - This is not part of the original equations that the event engine works off of.

 This is typically used for querying the game's state.
-Game event handlers can match on the event and store results as part of the event.
+EventHandlers can match on the event and store results as part of the event.

 #### Const Events